 As the settlers increased their tobacco growing (they eventually would be the largest Virginia exporter of tobacco to England in the 1700s), forest clearing became a major occupation, needing lots of labor, which supported the need for more and more indentured servants and African slaves.
 Unfortunately, the soil would become badly damaged by the over-growing of tobacco, which would impact Northern Neck economics.

-4. Rivers.
+4. Rivers and Waterways.
 The Northern Neck has many rivers crisscrossing the peninsula with several being Indian names such as: Chickacoan; Nomini; Yeocomico; Wicomico; Corrotoman; and Tutosky.
 The rivers served for transportation and often as property lines.
 Settlers in the 1600s were shown by Indians how to build and use canoes.
 Later specially-designed flat-bottom boats were built for river travel.
 Also dozens of creeks and coves along the Potomac and Rappahannock Rivers (these rivers are also Indian names) served especially well as locations for wharfs and other facilities useful for loading ships with the tobacco and other goods exported to England, and elsewhere, and unloading the English imported goods that settlers purchased and depended upon.
 Plentiful coves provided good protection for boats.
 The Northern Neck has over 1,000 miles of Rappahannock and Potomac River shoreline.
 In the 1700s, visitors would see dozens of boats and ships of many sizes and purposes on the rivers, creeks, and coves; many more than would be seen today.
 Small craft and larger ships were a primarily means of travel and of moving goods, unlike today.
 The use of these rivers, creeks, and coves likely provided a much different perspective to these natural resources and to life in the Northern Neck compared to today.

 Ancestors (in the ancestor tables in Section I, Introduction) known to have owned sailing craft included: